 RXR will take control of leasing and management of the 33- story tower, gaining rights to collect rent from tenants, according to the person, who asked not to be identified because the deal is private.
 The company plans a complete renovation that could cost more than $100 million, said the person, who didn’t disclose the lease-payment terms.

 The transaction brings the size of RXR’s Manhattan portfolio to 6.5 million square feet (604,000 square meters), all of it acquired since 2009.
 The Uniondale, New York-based company is the second-biggest buyer of New York office properties by dollar amount in that time, trailing only SL Green Realty Corp.
-(SLG), according to data from Real Capital Analytics Inc., which tracks commercial real estate sales globally.
+(SLG:US), according to data from Real Capital Analytics Inc., which tracks commercial real estate sales globally.

 “They have been super-active,” said Joseph Harbert, eastern regional president of Colliers International, a commercial-property brokerage that isn’t involved in the deal.
 “They seem to be the kinds of guys who want to hold onto these assets and not flip them.
 They’re buying long-term projects.”